Twelve years ago, right after graduating with a BA in Whatever, I packed a school backpack with:

 Apart from the Santa Claus Village positions, we also have many other roles you can find on Hotelplan, our website.
 We have a large base covering something like 1,000 jobs we recruit for in Austria, France, Switzerland, something in Andorra.
 And also in Italy.

 (Italy?!
 Is he trying to return me back to sender?)
 Well, how many people want to work at Santa’s village?

 Well, it’s super busy, very popular.
 We’ve got loads and loads of people who want to come – which is fantastic – this means we do a good job!

-What do you exactly look for in temporary workers for Santa’s Lapland?
+What do you exactly look for in temporary workers for the Santa Claus Village in Rovaniemi?

 Do you also recruit real Santas?
-When I’ve been there in 2006, the Santa I met was so incredibly so much that into the role… you know, he was just the real Santa!
+When I travelled there in 2006, the Santa I met was so incredibly so much into the role… you know, he looked just like the real Santa Claus!